Close

 The format logically consists of:

-3. An ads.txt file can include comments, by simply beginning a line with a hashtag the rest of the line will not be indexed by crawlers.
+3. Comments can be included in an ads.txt file by starting a line with a hashtag.
+Any text after the hashtag will not be indexed by crawlers.

-4. An ads.txt file can also contain contact information, and if the website uses subdomains then these can be referenced to inform crawlers that additional ads.txt files exist on these subdomains.
+4. An ads.txt file may also contain contact information.
+If a website uses subdomains, the ads.txt file can reference these subdomains to notify crawlers that additional ads.txt files are present on these subdomains.

-5. From version 1.0.3 the ads.txt file can contain inventorypartnerdomain - a pointer to the domain of an entity that is explicitly authorized to monetize ads within application's content.
-The partners corresponding appads.txt or ads.txt file will be hosted at this domain.
+5. Starting from version 1.0.3, an ads.txt file can include inventorypartnerdomain - a reference to the domain of an entity that has explicit authorization to monetize ads within an application’s content.
+The corresponding appads.txt or ads.txt file of the partner will be hosted on this domain.

 Example ads.txt file: